Grate-Oracle-Lewot/GrateCrystal/README.md

 - Added: Fairy Wind, Play Rough, Moonblast, Dazzling Gleam (renamed Dazzly Gleam), Dark Pulse, Dragon Pulse, Power Gem, Rock Wrecker (works more like Head Smash), Silver Wind, Signal Beam, U-Turn, Earth Power, Air Slash, Iron Head, Poison Jab, Shadow Claw, Scald, Aura Sphere, Hail, Avalanche, Rock Polish, Metal Sound, and a new move called Night Terror (a high-power physical Ghost-type move that, like Snore, can only be used while asleep)

+- Zap Cannon is now physical and as such has been renamed Blitzkrieg.

 - Most moves with a power below 40 have been bumped up to 40 (or 20 for multiple-hit moves).
 Some other changes to move powers, and almost every move has received an accuracy boost.

 - PP rebalanced for most moves.